grexie/libhoney/tools/distrib/win/README.standard.txt

 cmake       Contains CMake configuration files shared by all targets.

-Debug       Contains libhoneycomb.dll, libhoneycomb.lib and other components required to
+Debug       Contains libhoney.dll, libhoney.lib and other components required to
             build and run the debug version of Honeycomb-based applications.
 By default these files should be placed in the same directory as the executable and will be copied there as part of the build process.

 include     Contains all required Honeycomb header files.

-libhoneycomb_dll  Contains the source code for the libhoneycomb_dll_wrapper static library
+libhoney_dll  Contains the source code for the libhoney_dll_wrapper static library
             that all applications using the Honeycomb C++ API must link against.

-Release     Contains libhoneycomb.dll, libhoneycomb.lib and other components required to
+Release     Contains libhoney.dll, libhoney.lib and other components required to
             build and run the release version of Honeycomb-based applications.
 By default these files should be placed in the same directory as the executable and will be copied there as part of the build process.

-Resources   Contains resources required by libhoneycomb.dll.
+Resources   Contains resources required by libhoney.dll.
 By default these files
-            should be placed in the same directory as libhoneycomb.dll and will be copied there as part of the build process.
+            should be placed in the same directory as libhoney.dll and will be copied there as part of the build process.

 tests/      Directory of tests that demonstrate Honeycomb usage.